Why I outed my own lie to my girlfriend

 Again, great incentive to be honest.

-But not in play in this situation.
+But not applicable in this situation.

 So here it is.
 I told her because I don’t want to date someone who’s gaslighted.